-Eid al-Adha is an Islamic holiday celebrated in commemoration of Ibrahim's willingness to sacrifice his only son as a show of his obedience to God.
-The ceremony, which is also known as the Festival of Sacrifice or Feast of the Sacrifice, is celebrated by all Islam believers across the world.
+No doubt, Eid al-Adha is among the most important days in the Islamic calendar.
+The holiday is celebrated in commemoration of Ibrahim's willingness to sacrifice his only son to show his obedience to God.
+Eid al-Adha, also known as the Festival of Sacrifice or Feast of the Sacrifice, is celebrated by all Islam believers worldwide.

 The festival reminds Muslims of obedience.
-This is manifested in Ibrahim's willingness to sacrifice his only son.
-During the festival, Muslims ask for forgiveness for all the times they have failed to be entirely devoted to Allah and pray for the strength to gain full devotion.
+Obedience is manifested in Ibrahim's willingness to sacrifice his only son.
+During the festival, Muslims ask for forgiveness for all the times they have failed to be entirely devoted to Allah and pray for the strength to gain complete devotion.

-Eid ul-Adha also allows Muslims to visit their friends, family members, and the less fortunate in society.
+Eid Al Adha also allows Muslims to visit their friends, family members, and the less fortunate in society.

-Some of the important greetings and phrases during this period are:
+Some of the essential greetings and phrases during this period are:

 - Eid Mubarak - Have a blessed Eid.